 Introduction to the future of food safety by FAO

-The goal of the FAO food safety foresight program is to identify, evaluate, and rank emerging and drivers in and around systems that can affect food safety.
-Thus, this will lead to better strategic planning so that possible can be handled better and new opportunities can be taken advantage of.
+The goal of the FAO food foresight program is to identify, evaluate, and rank emerging and drivers in and around systems that can affect food safety.
+Thus, this will lead to better strategic planning so that possible risks can be handled better and new opportunities can be taken advantage of.

-The world's population is set to reach 9.7 billion by 2050 (UN, 2019), thus there is more pressure on agrifood systems to feed everyone (FAO, 2018).
+The world’s population is set to reach 9.7 billion by 2050 (UN, 2019), thus there is more pressure on agrifood systems to feed everyone (FAO, 2018).
 Furthermore, there are less than 10 years left to reach the 2030 Agenda (UN, 2015).
-Changing agrifood systems is crucial to reaching the Sustainable Goals ().
+Changing agrifood systems is crucial to reaching the Sustainable Development Goals (SDGs).

 The FAO report looks at some of the most important drivers and trends that the FAO’s food safety foresight program has found.